ppforest2 v0.1.0

 Auto-registration macro for strategy factories.

-Definition Strategy.hpp:100
+Definition Strategy.hpp:185

-After this, PPStrategy::from_json({"name": "my_strategy", ...}) will automatically dispatch to MyStrategy::from_json.
+After this, ProjectionPursuit::from_json({"name": "my_strategy", ...}) will automatically dispatch to MyStrategy::from_json.

-Adding a new PPStrategy
+Adding a new pp::ProjectionPursuit

 Interface to implement

-struct PPStrategy : public Strategy<PPStrategy> {
+class ProjectionPursuit : public Strategy<ProjectionPursuit> {

-// Inherited from Strategy<PPStrategy>:
+// Inherited from Strategy<ProjectionPursuit>:

-// virtual void to_json(nlohmann::json& j) const = 0;
+// virtual nlohmann::json to_json() const = 0;

 // static Ptr from_json(const nlohmann::json& j);